 go site Since 2014, several Danube Schools have been organized as short term study programs by the European Danube Academy in cooperation with universities and institutions from the Danube Region.
 All summer schools are separate units, but strongly connected through topics, aims, backgrounds – as well as through people and project ideas.
 Since its start in 2014, the Danube School Series has become a well-established and respected platform of exchange and debate among political decision makers, academics, and students.
 Results and thoughts have been documented in several publications in the Danube Book Series of the European Danube Academy.
 Each Danube School is also a project development workshop.
 Small working groups with participants of different backgrounds develop feasible projects that help to foster cooperation and support the unfolding of the region’s economic potential.

-2019, three events will take placein the frame of the Danube Schools: one Spring School in Novi Sad, one Summer School in Budapest and one Autumn School in Ulm.
+2019, four events will take place in the framework of the Danube Schools: a Spring School in Novi Sad, A Summer School in Budapest and two Autumn Schools in Ulm and Ruse.
 In each Danube School participants from different countries learn and discuss about facts, challenges, and projects of the Danube Region.
 All events in 2019 are cohesive independent schools, but strongly connected. [more…]

 The Danube School Series is free of charge for its participants.
 Its costs are covered the generous funding from public entities, foundations and private donors.
 Sincere thanks are given to all of them for their engagement.
 The Danube School Series 2019 is mainly financed by the Ministry of Science, Research and the Arts Baden-Würtemberg.